Updated: Apr 1

 Some individuals may not be suitable for an intensive therapy approach.
 Tools to compensate for their speech and voice problem may be the most suitable treatment option.
 You can find out more about the tools that can help here.

 We hope you have enjoyed reading this blog post.
 Please feel free to share your experiences by commenting.
-Join our online community by becoming a member.
+If you'd like to read more blog posts like this, why not sign up for our free e-newsletter?
+We promise not to spam you and you can unsubscribe at any time.